 Evaluating and comparing the product warranty coverage of panel manufacturers can help assure you that your service and support needs will be covered if a solar panel problem ever occurs.
 Manufacturers’ product warranties are therefore an important complement to other considerations in assessing not only a panel manufacturer’s technical specifications but also its business practices.
 In case a solar panel fails, the manufacturer will ship you a replacement panel and in some cases, even pay for shipping cost and labor cost to replace it.

-The table below summarizes the product warranty duration for the leading manufacturers who sell solar panels in the U.S. as of 2016.
+The table below summarizes the product warranty duration for the leading manufacturers who sell solar panels in the U.S. as of 2019.
+For panel manufacturers who have varying product warranties depending on the module, the highest value is listed.
 Most manufacturers offer a 10-year product warranty from the date of installation.

 Solar panel product warranty by manufacturer